 When you put the skimmer back into the pool, the stuck objects will float back into the water in the worst-case scenario.
 So, there would be no point in engaging in the pool skimming process.

-This skimming step is not very essential for those who use a pool cover.
+This skimming step is not essential for those who use a pool cover.
 However, if you do not use one, you should clean it once every 24 hours.
 Otherwise, skimming the pool at least once a week should be good for keeping your pool clean.

 2. Using A Tennis Ball

-You would be surprised to know how well a tennis ball can work as a filtration system for your swimming pool.
+You would be surprised to know how well a tennis ball can work as a filtration system for your pool.
 Honestly, this is one of the oldest tricks in the book, but it always works wonders when it comes to pool cleaning.
 This will for sure keep the pH levels in check.

 Tennis balls act as efficient filters to clean dirty water and remove any chemicals that might have drained from makeup, oils, and your body.
 This, in turn, will help maintain the chemical balance in the pool.

 Wondering how that happens?
 Well, after you put a tennis ball into your outdoor pools or indoor pools, all the unwanted chemicals get soaked into the ball, and the water becomes crystal clear.
-And once you are done with the cleaning, the chlorine level will also be significantly less.
+And once you are done cleaning, the chlorine level will also be significantly less.

 3. Shock The Pool For Better Air Quality

-For keeping your pool clean and free of unwanted materials, you should try to shock the pool water.
+To keep your pool clean and free of unwanted materials, you should try to shock the pool water.
 When done right, this can help you clean the pool very efficiently.
 You can rest assured that the alkalinity of the pool is maintained, and harmful chemicals like ammonia and nitrogen are removed.